 3 E-mail: dustin.marshall@monash.edu

 Abstract.
 Biological invasions are one of the biggest threats to global biodiversity.
-In marine systems, hard artificial structures simultaneously providesimultaneouslye free space for invasiveorganisms and disrupt water current flow.
+In marine systems, hard artificial structures disrupt local hydrodynamics while providing free space for invasive and native organisms to colonize.
 In low flow, the limited replenishment of oxygen together with the oxygen consumption of dense sessile communities can lead to the formation of hypoxic microenvironments.
 The extent to which native fauna can cope with such low oxygen conditions, and whether invasive species (long associated with such habitats) have adapted to these conditions remains unclear.
-We measured oxygen availability in marinas and piers at the scales relevant to sessile marine invertebrates (mm), as well as water flow velocities adjacent to these structures.
-Then the capacity of invasive and native marine invertebrates to maintain metabolic rates under decreasing levels of oxygen using standard assays was measuredThe results show that marinas reduce the water flow relative to piers, and that local oxygen levels can be as low as zero in these low flow conditions.
-Species with arborescent growth forms, invasive species can tolerate much lower levels of oxygen relative to native species.
-Integrating the field and laboratory data showed that up to 26% of available habitat within low flow environments is physiologically stressful for native species, while only 18% of the habitat is physiologically stressful for invasive species.
-These results suggest that invasive species have adapted to low oxygen habitats associated with manmade habitats, and artificial structures may be creating niche opportunities forinvasive species.
+We measured oxygen availability in marinas and piers at scales relevant to sessile marine invertebrates (mm’s), as well as water flow velocities adjacent to these structures.
+Using standard assays, we then measured the capacity of invasive and native marine invertebrates to maintain metabolic rates under decreasing levels of oxygen.
+Our findings indicate that marinas reduce the water flow relative to piers, and that local oxygen levels can be as low as zero in these low flow conditions.
+For the subset of species that have arborescent growth form, those that are invasive can tolerate significantly lower levels of oxygen relative to native species.
+Integrating the field and laboratory data showed that up to 30% of available habitat within low flow environments is physiologically stressful for native species, while only 18% of the habitat is physiologically stressful for invasive species.
+These results suggest that invasive species are better adapted to low oxygen habitats associated with manmade habitats, and artificial structures may be creating niche opportunities for the expansion of invasive species.

 Key words.
 Non-indigenous species; sessile communities; sessile organisms; low flow; low oxygen; exploitative competition; invasions; artificial structures; marinas.